TonyTran198/tonytran198/README.md

 ### 5. Familiar Japan E-commerce Website
 **Shopify** | Jul 2021 - Jan 2024

-Professional e-commerce website for Japanese market:
+Professional e-commerce website for the Japanese market:
 - **Converted code** from Mockup to Shopify platform
 - **Maintained and deployed** new features
 - **Integrated APIs** for seamless functionality